simplyannzz/refactor-accessability-web/README.md

 # Refactor-Accessability-web

 ## Description
-Like the title heis named, the goal of this projecot is to refacotor the webstie to make it more accessiable for various of people.
-There are alot of people with different disability or some one who doesnt have a disability to choose to use tools that helps them with their everydays.
-In this project I thougth what would be the best approach through coding.
-One of them is adding semantic instead of divs, using alt to pictures/videos/gifs, and cleaning up the code to make it easier to read/understand.
-By using those tools is helps the users perfrom better in their day to day like using a screen reader, braille, sub/dubbing, etc. I learnt how to use semantic better.
+As the title is named, the goal of this project is to refactor the website to make it more accessible to various audiences.
+There are a lot of people with different disability or someone who can't choose to use tools that helps them with their everyday.
+In this project, I thought about what would be the best approach through coding.
+One of ways is to add semantics instead of divs, using alt to pictures/videos/gifs, and cleaning up the code to make it easier to read/understand.
+Using those tools helps the users perform better in their day-to-day like using a screen reader, braille, sub/dubbing, etc. I learned how to use semantics better.

 ## Table of Contents